-Paper 1: 2 Depth Studies: Dictatorship & Conflict in the USSR,
+Paper 1: 2 Depth Studies: The Changing nature of warfare and international conflict, 1919 - 2011.
 1924 - 53, A World Divided: Superpower Relations, 1943 - 72.

 Pupils will:

 - Gain knowledge and understanding of the key features and characteristics of historical periods - Develop skills to analyse and evaluate historical interpretations in the context of historical events studied Develop skills to analyse and evaluate historical interpretations in the context of historical events studied. - Develop skills to explain, analyse and make judgements about historical events and periods studied, using second-order historical concepts